streamlit/docs/content/library/advanced-features/button-behavior-and-examples.md

 #### Option 1: Use a key for the button and put the logic before the widget

 If you assign a key to a button, you can condition code on a button's state by using its value in `st.session_state`.
 This means that logic depending on your button can be in your script before that button.
-In the following example, we use the `.get()` method on `st.session_state` becuase the keys for the buttons will not exist when the script runs for the first time.
+In the following example, we use the `.get()` method on `st.session_state` because the keys for the buttons will not exist when the script runs for the first time.
 The `.get()` method will return `False` if it can't find the key.
 Otherwise, it will return the value of the key.

 ```python
 import streamlit as st